icon-project/documentation/howto/how-to-ICON_Development_Network-AWS-marketplace.md

 ![ICON Development Network2](./images/ICON_Development_Network_02.png)
 4. Select options (must select a specific region that you want to deploy).
 Then, click **Continue to Launch**
  - Fulfillment Option: Leave as default.
  - Software Version: Leave as default.
-If you need to setup as specific version, you can change to specific version.
+It will provide the latest stable version.
  - Region: **(Required)** Please select a region to setup.
 ![ICON Development Network3](./images/ICON_Development_Network_03.png)
 5. From **Choose Action**'s drop downmenu, select **Launch CloudFormation** and click **Launch**